The Most Expensive Gaming Keyboard in the World 2022

 Keyboard keys

-The K100 has 110 keys, counting the media keys and the keys at the top of the keyboard, there are 118.
-As you would expect from a premium gaming keyboard, the K100 is packed with gamer-focused extras, including a series of macros, arrows, functions, and number keys.
-Then there are media keys to play/pause and skip when listening to music, mute audio, and enable/disable certain functions.
+The K100 has 110 keys; counting the media keys and the keys at the top of the keyboard, there are 118.
+As you would expect from a premium gaming keyboard, the K100 has gamer-focused extras, including macros, arrows, functions, and number keys.
+Then, there are media keys to play/pause and skip when listening to music, mute audio, and turn certain tasks on/off.

 Typing on the K100 takes some time to get used to.
-Especially when your bread and butter are notebooks.
-However, thanks to the 1mm operation and 3.2mm of key movement, it quickly adapted.
+Especially when your bread and butter are notebooks, however, it quickly adapted thanks to the 1mm operation and 3.2mm of key movement.
 Unlike mechanical keys, where the key must be pressed completely to register the keystroke, the operating point of an optomechanical switch is a light beam.

 By default, the input is registered when the beam is broken.
 Rather than typing at the speed of light, it might be possible when combined with Corsair’s Axon Hyper-Processing technology, which has a 4,000Hz polling rate (the rate at which the computer checks data on the USB bus).
 According to Corsair, Axon technology registers keystrokes four times faster than typical mechanical switches.